IoT-gamer/flutter_dinov3_arcore_demo/README.md

     * **Rendering (`OverlayRenderer.kt`):** The final scores are used by an OpenGL shader to draw a semi-transparent colored mask over the detected object in real-time.

-    * **Hit-Testing:** When a placement is requested, it uses the calculated centroid coordinates to perform an ARCore hit-test against real-world surfaces to find a valid location for an anchor.
+    * **Hit-Testing:** When a placement is requested, it uses the calculated centroid coordinates to perform an ARCore instant placement hit-test.

 ## 🚀 Getting Started
 **Prerequisites**